When does the season start?

 ****Spirit wear for participants and parents is on sale throughout the season.

 If my child is on a non-competitive team, does she perform other than at games?

 YES!
-All non-competitive teams participate in a local exhibition held on a Sunday in late Sept or October locally.
+All non-competitive teams participate in a local exhibition held on a Sunday in October locally.
 Each team performs a two minute routine including a chant, stunts, tumbling and dance routine to music on a dead floor inside a venue.

 If my child is on a competitive team, when and where are the competitions?

 Local competition mostly likely will be held on a Sunday in mid to late October.
 Teams compete in their age division, skill level and team size against other teams within the league.
 If the team places 1st, 2nd or 3rd, they advance to the Regional competition held out of town on the day after Thanksgiving.
 If the team places 1st or 2nd, they advance to the National competition in Disney World in Florida the beginning of December.
 Athletes are required to participate in all qualifying competitions.
 Please consider the time and financial commitment required to participate on a competitive-level team.

 What is the cost if my child’s team advances to Nationals?